AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Pro & Premium User Guide/Best practices/Obtain the actual source IP addresses of requests to the origin server that is not
         deployed on Alibaba Cloud.md

     After the installation is complete, the origin server can obtain the actual source IP addresses of requests.

     If the actual source IP addresses are not obtained, run the `lsmod|grep toa` command to check the loading status of the TOA module.
 If the TOA module is not loaded, run the `modprobe toa` command to manually load it.
-After the TOA module is loaded, you can view server access logs and retest whether the origin server can obtain the actual source IP addresses.
+After the TOA module is loaded, you can view server access logs and test whether the origin server can obtain the actual source IP addresses again.

 ## FAQ